corda/corda-docs-portal/content/en/docs/corda-os/4.4/network-bootstrapper.md

-Using the [Example CorDapp](https://github.com/corda/cordapp-example) as an example, we will initialise a simple network and then register and unregister a package namespace.
+Using the Example CorDapp (found in these repositories in [Java](https://github.com/corda/samples-java/tree/master/Basic/cordapp-example) and [Kotlin](https://github.com/corda/samples-kotlin/tree/master/Basic/cordapp-example)) as an example, we will initialise a simple network and then register and unregister a package namespace.
-Checkout the Example CorDapp and follow the instructions to build it [here](https://docs.corda.net/tutorial-cordapp.html#building-the-example-cordapp).
+Check out the Example CorDapp and follow the instructions to build it [here](tutorial-cordapp.html#building-the-example-cordapp).

 {{< note >}}
 You can point to any existing bootstrapped corda network (this will have the effect of updating the associated network parameters file).